-- 1. Continue to discharge cooling water, low volume wastes, stormwater, and treated wastewater from internal wastewater outfalls 005, 006, 007, and 009 to the Effluent Channel, and internal stormwater outfalls SW001, SW002, SW003, SW004, SW005, SW006, and SW007 to the Effluent Channel (the Effluent Channel discharges via external Outfall 008 to the Sutton Lake); ash pond discharge, groundwater, treated wastewater, landfill leachate, and stormwater runoff (Outfall 001, Outfall 002 and Outfall 004); Outfall 001 may also include cooling water from Outfall 008; at a facility located at Sutton Steam Electric Plant, 801 Sutton Steam Plant Road, Wilmington, New Hanover County, and - 2.
-Discharge wastewater (via Outfall 002, Outfall 004, and Outfall 008) at the locations specified on the attached map into the Sutton Lake which is classified C-Swamp waters in the Cape Fear River Basin. - 3.
-Discharge non-contact stormwater (via Outfall 010 North Pond Emergency Spillway and Outfall 011 - South Pond Emergency Spillway) from landfill (after landfill is capped) at the locations specified on the attached map into the Sutton Lake which is classified C-Swamp waters in the Cape Fear River Basin.
+- 1. Continue to discharge cooling water, low volume wastes, and stormwater to the Effluent Channel, wastewater flows associated from the excavation of the lay of land area (LOLA), and internal stormwater outfalls SW001, SW002, SW003, SW004, SW005, SW006, and SW007 to the Effluent Channel (the Effluent Channel discharges via external Outfall 008 to the Sutton Lake); ash pond discharge, groundwater, treated wastewater, landfill leachate, and stormwater runoff (Outfall 001); Outfall 001 may also include cooling water from Outfall 008; at a facility located at Sutton Steam Electric Plant, 801 Sutton Steam Plant Road, Wilmington, New Hanover County, and - 2.
+Discharge wastewater (via Outfall 008) at the locations specified on the attached map into the Sutton Lake which is classified C-Swamp waters in the Cape Fear River Basin. - 3.
+Discharge non-contact stormwater (via Outfall 010 North Pond Emergency Spillway and Outfall 011 South Pond Emergency Spillway) from landfill (after landfill is capped) at the locations specified on the attached map into the Sutton Lake which is classified C-Swamp waters in the Cape Fear River Basin.
 Discharge is only allowed for storm events that exceeds 25-year 24-hour storm events. - 4.
-Discharge treated wastewater, ash pond discharge, stormwater, landfill leachate, and groundwater (via Outfall 001) at the location specified on the attached map into the Cape Fear River, classified C-Swamp waters in the Cape Fear River Basin.
+Discharge treated wastewater, ash pond discharge (1971 pond), stormwater, landfill leachate, and groundwater (via Outfall 001) at the location specified on the attached map into the Cape Fear River, classified C-Swamp waters in the Cape Fear River Basin.